linux-can/socketcand/doc/protocol.md

 The commands for reception are 'subscribe' , 'unsubscribe' and 'filter'.

 ##### Content filtering #####
 This command is used to configure the broadcast manager for reception of frames with a given CAN ID.
 Frames are only sent when they match the pattern that is provided.
+The time value given is used to throttle the incoming update rate.

+    < filter secs usecs can_id can_dlc [data]* >

+* secs - number of seconds (throttle update rate)
+* usecs - number of microseconds (throttle update rate)
+* can_id - CAN identifier
+* can_dlc - data length code (values 0 ..
+8)
+* data - ASCII hex bytes depending on the can_dlc value

 Examples: